ArnauGF/ArnauGarciaFernandezTFM_MESIO/README.md

 # Dynamic prediction for multivariate longitudinal and time-to-event data using super learning and multivariate functional principal component analysis-based methods

-This is a public repository containing the different documents related to Arnau Garcia's master thesis in the MESIO UPC.
+This is a public repository containing the different documents related to Arnau Garcia's master's thesis for the [Master's degree in Statistics and Operations Research (MESIO) UPC]{https://mesioupcub.masters.upc.edu/en?set_language=en}.
 In this repository you will find both code files and pdf documents with the reports that were made in the course of the work.

 ## Rpository structure